Take The Challenge

 Where can young people do the D of E?

 It’s hoped that all young people in Bath and North East Somerset area will have access to a D of E Co-ordinator either through educational establishments or Open Award Centres.
-There are Open Award Centres in Keynsham and Bath.
+There is an Open Award Centre in Keynsham (firstname.lastname@example.org).

 If you are part of an educational establishment please contact them directly to enquire about getting involved.